AmmarKazi/Project-Jaffy/README.md

 disturb and more, all through their smartphone.
 On the other side of the application, the restaruant is able to see a queue of orders and requests and be able to access analytics about their service.
 This creates a seamless experience between staff and customers and allows for a smooth and enjoyable time during the pandemic.

+Application testing:

+https://jaffy-ec360.web.app/customer?table=2 - Web app customer version

+This will give you the customer version of the web app, open this with the staff version to get the full experience!

+https://jaffy-ec360.web.app/ - Web app staff version